-Required Recommendation: Planning Board recommends Approval.
+Required Recommendation: Planning Board recommends .

-Motion: (Planning Board) We move that the Town vote to amend the Zoning Bylaws of the Town of Hopkinton and the Zoning Map, as set forth in Article 39 of the 2024 Annual Town Meeting Warrant.
+Motion: (Planning Board) We move that the Town vote to amend the Zoning Bylaws of the Town of Hopkinton and the Zoning Map, as set forth in Article 29 of the 2024 Annual Town Meeting Warrant.

-ARTICLE DESCRIPTION FROM THE SPONSOR: This article establishes an overlay zoning district that complies with the Commonwealth's MBTA Communities multi-family by-right housing law, otherwise known as MGL c.
+ARTICLE DESCRIPTION FROM THE SPONSOR: This article establishes an overlay zoning district that complies with the Commonwealth's MBTA Communities multi-family byright housing law, otherwise known as MGL c.
 40A, Section 3A.
 This article would add a new section to the Hopkinton Zoning Bylaws to establish this district as well as amend the Zoning Map to show the two sub-district locations.

-ARTICLE: 40 Zoning Map Change, 1 Colonial Avenue, 81 Hayden Sponsor: Citizens Petition Rowe, 83 Hayden Rowe

-To see if the Town will vote to amend the Zoning Map of the Town of Hopkinton by changing the zoning district of land at 1 Colonial Avenue shown on Assessor Map U22, Block 38, Lot 0, and land at 81 Hayden Rowe shown on Assessor Map U19, Block 175, Lot 0, and land at 83 Hayden Rowe shown on the Assessor Map U19, Block 175, Lot 2 from the Residential A, (RA) District to Business (B) District.
+ARTICLE: 40 Zoning Map Change, 1 Colonial Avenue, 81 Hayden Sponsor: Citizens Petition Rowe, 83 Hayden Rowe land at 81 Hayden Rowe shown on Assessor Map U19, Block 175, Lot 0, and land at 83 Hayden Rowe shown on the Assessor Map U19, Block 175, Lot 2 from the Residential A, (RA) District to Business (B) District.